Ismael Mokadem: RS Berkane

-Raja Club Athletic
+Raja CA

 On 15 July 2022, he finally joined Raja CA as a free agent and signed a three-year contract.
-On October 19, he made his debut with the Eagles against Hassania Agadir alongside Marouane Hadhoudi in the defense.
+On 19 October, he made his debut with the Eagles against Hassania Agadir alongside Marouane Hadhoudi in the defense.

+One year at Al-Ula and return to Raja

+On 26 August 2024, Mokadem joined Saudi Second Division League club Al-Ula.
+The club finished in the top of group A and thus secured promotion.
+On 14 April 2025, Mokadem started when Al-Ula faced Al-Diriyah, the winners of Group B. Al-Diriyah defeated Al-Ula 1–0 to win their second title and first since 2013.

+On 21 August 2025, Raja cut short the plans of Wydad AC and RS Berkane, who wanted to recruit him, and signed him for two seasons.

 International career

 On 21 September 2019, he received his first selection with the Morocco A' team, against Algeria, under Hussein Ammouta.